nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 Assess whether the cover justifies the cost and also what the cover include

-Cover often includes the loss of your phone (theft or misplaced); it might also cover unauthorised calls, accidents and accessories taken during theft.
-It's important to anticipate situations that an insurance policy would not cover.
+The cover often includes the loss of your phone (theft or misplaced); it might also cover unauthorised calls, accidents and accessories taken during theft.

 Policies tend to exclude certain situations such as:

-- Carelessness causing damage
+- Carelessness that causes damage
 - Theft of an unattended phone
 - Water damage
 - Delays in reporting the theft or loss of your phone